 How does state licensure work?

-Clinicians must be licensed in each state in which he or she wants to provide telehealth sessions.
+Clinicians must be licensed in each state in which they want to provide telehealth services.

 How does informed consent work for telehealth?

-Some states do not require consent, while some require verbal consent, and others require written consent to be stored in the client’s record.
+Some states do not require consent, while others may require verbal and/or written consent to be stored in the client’s record.